Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-x-and-z-axes.md

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p6a.jpg){.aligncenter .size-medium}

-From the green bag, grab the ‘M5 washers’, ‘M5-25mm bolts’ and the ‘Delrin V-wheels’.
+From the green bag, grab the 'M5 washers', 'M5-25mm bolts' and the 'Delrin V-wheels'.
 If the v-wheels have an off-centered ring in the middle (pictured), use the small Allen key to move the ring back to the center.

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p6b.jpg){.aligncenter .size-medium}